 Our tree inspections and surveys will include assessment of potential structural defects, physiological problems and pathogens, as well as any current or future nuisances.
 All information is fully referenced and tabulated so that it is easy to follow.

-The recommended tree surgery or other works will ensure that you can maintain your duty of care as well as help to extend the tree’s life (for example, an exposed limb that is shortened will be less likely to break in high wind or snow, and so the tree will not suffer a massive wound).
+The recommended tree surgery or other works will ensure that you can maintain your duty of care as well as help to extend the tree’s life (for example, an exposed limb that is shortened may be less likely to break in high wind or snow, and so the tree may not suffer a massive wound).

 For commercial purposes, an arboricultural survey can inform the tree manager in decision-making and budget allocation.